audreyfeldroy/cookiecutter-pypackage/docs/tutorial.rst

 Login using your Github credentials.

-Add the public repo to your Travis CI account.
+Add the public repo to your Travis CI account by clicking the switch "on" in the list of GitHub repos.

 Go to your terminal and run the script ``travis_pypi_setup.py``.
 It will: